 Mortification of Sin

 “It is not so much what we are saved from, but what we are saved for.”
-With these words, Dr. Martyn Lloyd-Jones exhorts us to mortify the flesh and acknowledge that we are not, indeed, under the dominion of the flesh.
-He goes on to describe how we, who fight against our own flesh, are no longer under its rule or reign; rather we are united to Christ who has already died to sin and is alive in righteousness!
-In John 1:12-13, Dr. Lloyd-Jones unpacks the intricacies behind our unity with Christ and how that unity is our freedom from sin.
+With these words, Dr. Martyn Lloyd-Jones exhorts the Christian to the mortification of sin and acknowledges that they are not under the dominion of the flesh.
+He goes on to describe how Christians who fight against their own flesh are no longer under its rule or reign, but rather united to Christ who has already died to sin and is alive in righteousness.
+In this sermon on John 1:12–13, Dr. Lloyd-Jones unpacks the intricacies behind unity with Christ and how that unity is the freedom from sin.
 Moreover, Dr. Lloyd Jones gives hope for the Christian who question their salvation.
-Does your wrongdoings haunt your conscience and encourage your faithful acts?
-Does sin feel cheaper and cheaper until righteousness is the only worthwhile endeavor?
-Do you find yourself alienated from your former life of sin and a citizen of a life of pursuing righteousness?
-These things illustrate your heavenly citizenship and assurance of salvation.
+Do wrongdoings haunt the conscience and encourage faithful acts?
+Does sin continually feel cheaper until righteousness is the only worthwhile endeavor?
+Is there an alienation from the former life of sin and a desire to be a citizen of a life that pursues righteousness?
+These things illustrate a heavenly citizenship and assurance of salvation.
 These very truths are essential to the joy-filled Christian life.
-Dr. Lloyd-Jones gives these proofs, along with several exhortations, to live in a manner worthy of the one and only God who calls you into his own kingdom and glory.
+Dr. Lloyd-Jones gives these proofs, along with several exhortations, to live in a manner worthy of the one and only God who calls His children into His own kingdom and glory.

 About Dr. Martyn Lloyd-Jones